kulcsarrudolf/pasztor.at/content/blog/2018-11-11-why-immutability-matters.md

 ---
+slug: why-immutability-matters
+authors:
+- janos
 categories: blog
 date: "2018-11-11T00:00:00Z"
 publishDate: "2018-11-11T00:00:00Z"
 summary: I've talked about immutable objects in clean code before, but what exactly are they?
 Why do we use them?
-fbimage: posts/why-immutability-matters.png
+images:
-googleimage: posts/why-immutability-matters.png
+- posts/why-immutability-matters.png
 preview: posts/why-immutability-matters.jpg
 tags:
-- Development
+- Software Development
-- Clean Code
 title: Why Immutability Matters
-twitter_card: summary_large_image
-twitterimage: posts/why-immutability-matters.png
 ---

 Immutable objects are an immensely powerful programming concept to avoid all sorts of concurrency issues and a whole